Tonight's the Night (Gonna Be Alright): Cover versions

 In 1993, Stewart recorded a live version of the song during his session for MTV Unplugged.
 This version was included on the album Unplugged...and Seated.

 The song has been remade by such artists as: Linda Clifford, Nicky Moore, and sung by Anthony Kavanagh, Terry Steele, who reached number forty-four on the R&B singles chart, and Alison Crawford on Grease is the Word.

-A version by Roy Head reached the top 30 in USA and Canada in 1978.
+A version by Roy Head reached the top 30 in the USA (#28) and Canada (#17) Country charts in 1978.

-In Janet Jackson's cover, the lyrics imply that she and her partner are about to share a threesome with another woman.
+Janet Jackson covered the song on her 1997 album The Velvet Rope, although she changed the lyrics.
+In Jackson's cover, the lyrics imply that she and her partner are about to share a threesome with another woman.
 Jackson begins the song by saying, "This is just between me and you...and you."
 Additionally, each chorus addresses a different person, as she sings, "'Cause I love you, boy" in one and "'Cause I love you, girl" in another.
 "She even makes a bid for gay icon status…" wrote Neil McCormick in The Daily Telegraphs review of The Velvet Rope, "climaxing (if that's the right word) with a bizarre lesbian reinterpretation of Rod Stewart's 'Tonight's the Night'."